CarolCupas/carolcupaswebsite/_drafts/vida-de-24-horas.md

 date: 2020-03-23T23:00:00.000+00:00
 thumb_img_path: ''
 content_img_path: "/images/CC Casa campo lago.jpg"
-excerpt: Living in the present is a gift, laugh and share smiles today, put on your best outfit today, call your loved ones and tell them how much you miss them, hanging out with friends, embrace your dreams today because you don't know if there are more opportunities.
+excerpt: Living the present is a gift, laugh and share smiles today, put on your best outfit today, call your loved ones and tell them how much you miss them, hanging out with friends, embrace your dreams today because you don't know if there are more opportunities.
 layout: post